-The children acquire and apply knowledge and understanding of: Christianity, Islam, Hinduism, Buddhism, Judaism, Sikhism, Atheism and Humanist and how these religions, faiths and beliefs influence individuals, communities, society and the world around them.
+The children acquire and apply knowledge and understanding of the worldviews of Christianity and Islam in KS1 and Christianity, Islam, Hinduism in KS2.
+Pupils will also learn about the worldviews of Judaism, Sikhism, Buddhism, Atheism and Humanist and how these worldviews, religions, faiths and beliefs influence individuals, communities, society and the world around them.

-Believing (Theology) Key focus on the sources of authority (including, but not limited to, texts) from which people draw their beliefs Living (Human/Social Sciences) Key focus on the ways in which context affects ways of living Thinking (Philosophy) Key focus on different way of seeking knowledge and wisdom Teaching Approaches Teaching Approaches Teaching Approaches Talking with a range of people (including those within the same religious/non-religious worldviews) to explore where their beliefs come from (e.g. sacred texts, family, key figures of authority, etc.) Interpreting texts using similar skills to those used in English/History (e.g. VIPERS, Talk 4 Writing, vocabulary, etymology, etc.) Engaging with a range of data that might tell pupils something about the lived reality of religious and non-religious worldviews, e.g. images, videos, music, artefacts, buildings, census data, maps Analysing this data to explore how different people (including those within the same religious/non-religious worldview) live it differently Learning about different ways of seeking knowledge/wisdom, e.g. using the senses, engaging with sources of authority, individual conscience, etc. Developing skills of reasoning by learning how to construct a coherent argument, and thinking about different forms of evidence and their relative strengths and weaknesses
+Believing (Theology)

+Key focus on the sources of

+authority (including, but not

+limited to, texts) from which

+people draw their beliefs

+Living (Human/Social Sciences) Key focus on the ways in which context affects ways of living Thinking (Philosophy) Key focus on different way of seeking knowledge and wisdom

+Teaching Approaches

+Talking with a range of people (including those within the same religious/non-religious worldviews) to explore where their beliefs come from (e.g. sacred texts, family, key figures of authority, etc.)

+Interpreting texts using similar skills to those used in English/History (e.g. VIPERS, Talk 4 Writing, vocabulary, etymology, etc.)

+Teaching Approaches

+Engaging with a range of data that might tell pupils something about the lived reality of religious and non-religious worldviews, e.g. images, videos, music, artefacts, buildings, census data, mans

+Analysing this data to explore how different people (including those within the same religious/non-religious worldview) live it differently

+Teaching Approaches

+Learning about different ways of seeking knowledge/wisdom, e.g. using the senses, engaging with sources of authority, individual conscience, etc.

+Developing skills of reasoning by learning how to construct a coherent argument, and thinking about different forms of evidence and their relative strengths and weaknesses